mui/mui-x/docs/src/pages/components/data-grid/overview/overview.md

 - `DataGrid` **MIT licensed** as part of the community edition.
 It's an extension of `@material-ui/core`.
 - `XGrid` **Commercially licensed** as part of the X product line offering.

-  The features only available in the commercial version are suffixed with a ⚡️ icon.
+The features only available in the commercial version are suffixed with a <span style="font-size: 26px">⚡️</span> icon.

 ### MIT version